microsoft/aksworkshop/_entries/05-01 globalredundancy.md

 Your application needs to tolerate failure of an Azure region.
 You must take special care not to lose any data.

-1. Deploy a second ACS cluster
+1. Deploy a second service fabric cluster

 2. Implement a data replication solution for MongoDB or CosmosDB

+3. Ensure that XXX Blob??

 3. Deploy application